robertwenner/comics/doc/social.md

 Emails the current comic to a list of recipients, per language.

-This is a somewhat basic implementation (new connection per recipient), and probably not too efficient.
+This is a somewhat basic implementation.
 It may work for a few emails, but your email provider may enforce sending limits.
-If you use want to email more than a handful of people, you should look into proper list management tools that cover subscribes and unsubscribes as well as sending bulk emails.
+If you want to email more than a handful of people, you should look into proper list management tools that cover subscribes and unsubscribes as well as sending bulk emails.

 To email the latest comic, configure it like this: